Chapter 9. Compute Engine:

 Compute Engine’s pricing structure

-Virtual machines are chopped-up pieces of a single physical system that are
+Virtual machines are chopped-up pieces of a single physical system that are shared between several people.

 Decouple the virtual machine from the physical machine,